 John joined Watsi on March 10th, 2015.
-Five years ago, John became the 996th member to automatically support a new Watsi patient every month.
-Since then, 5,454 more people have become monthly donors!
-John's most recent donation traveled 8,800 miles to support Savet, a duck egg seller from Cambodia, to fund bilateral myringoplasty ear surgery.
+Six years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+John's most recent donation traveled 8,700 miles to support Clementina, ten-year-old from Tanzania, to treat her spina bifida.